AdobeDocs/experience-platform.en/help/segmentation/api/getting-started.md

 - [!DNL Real-time Customer Profile](../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 - [Sandboxes](../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

-The following sections provide additional information that you will need to know in order to successfully use [!DNL Segmentation] using the API.
+The following sections provide additional information that you will need to know in order to successfully work with the [!DNL Segmentation] API.

 ## Reading sample API calls